Safety Career Pathways Initiative

 - National and state-level safety initiatives that mandate data-driven safety program development.

-The WRTWC has formed a discipline working group (DWG) of national leaders in the transportation industry to identify: critical safety occupations, the core competencies needed by transportation safety professionals, gaps in existing safety education and training, and innovative methods to deliver the necessary knowledge, skills, and abilities.
+The WRTWC formed a discipline working group (DWG) of national leaders in the transportation industry to identify: critical safety occupations, the core competencies needed by transportation safety professionals, gaps in existing safety education and training, and innovative methods to deliver the necessary knowledge, skills, and abilities.

 Next Generation Workforce